Office of Procurement, Acquisition and Logistics (OPAL)

 - Price Reductions.
 VA FSS contractors must maintain an approved tracking customer discount relationship.
 If you lower your commercial prices to the contract tracking customer, you are obligated to make the same percentage reduction for your Schedules contract.
 Exceptions to price reductions are outlined in FSS contract clause 552.238-75 Price Reductions.

 - Trade Agreement Act (TAA).
 The federal government maintains a list of countries with which it has trade agreements.
 If a country does not have a trade agreement with the United States, then you may not provide these products or services on your GSA Schedules contract.
 The TAA states that all products purchased by the government must be manufactured or “substantially transformed” in the United States or in one of these listed countries.
-The TAA pertains to all Schedules contract sales.
+The TAA pertains to all Schedules contract sales. *See exceptions for 65IB SIN 42-2a non-availability determinations on our TAA webpage.

 - TAA Compliance Settlement - The U. S. Department of Justice recently resolved a case against a large medical supply company based upon allegations that they violated the False Claims Act by making false statements to the U.S. Department of Veterans Affairs (VA) and the U.S. Department of Defense (DoD) regarding the country of origin of certain products sold to the United States.
-Access the full press release.
+View the full press release.

 - Government Purchase Card.
 Schedules contractors must accept the government purchase card for all sales up to $3000.